seanPhill/fungible/README.md

 We are taking aim at the 'Big Brothers' of blockchain.

-- Have an idea for a contriubution?
+- Have an idea for a contribution?
 Feel free to [open an issue](https://github.com/satoshua/fungible/issues/new).
 - Want to get updates?
 You can [subscribe here](https://rssmailer.app/s/fungible) or send our [RSS feed](https://fungible.cc/atom.xml) elsewhere.

 ## Usage